momentum-mod/docs/content/docs/commands/mom_lobby_teleport.md

 ---
 title: mom_lobby_teleport
+categories:
-category: command
+  - command
+required_params:
+  - Target's Steam ID or player name
 tags:
   - lobby
   - online
   - teleport
-required_params:
-  - Target's Steam ID or player name
 ---

+# mom_lobby_teleport

 Teleport to a given lobby member given their Steam ID or name.
 The target must be on the same map.

 ## Usage Examples